 Try the Red Oak 201 Clarence Street.
 A bit of a walk from CeBIT but worth it.
 All their own local micro-brews on tap, restaurant attached (food is only OK) Vibe is relaxed, friendly, mostly city professionals.
 Bar staff are good friendly people too. http://www.redoak.com.au/ over 10 years ago

 We stayed at the Villa Seminyak for a week two years ago and it was beautiful, a quiet haven away from the bustle of Seminyak town but right in the middle of it as soon as you step out the front gate.
-Private plunge pools, big open rooms, and good food. http://www.villaseminyak.net/ about 10 years ago
+Private plunge pools, big open rooms, and good food. http://www.villaseminyak.net/ over 10 years ago

 2 answers758 views